 A freight handler can work in a variety of environments, such as warehouses, factories, and even airports, loading and unloading cargo from planes.
 Moving freight such as boxes, bulky items, or even large pallets of goods to and from storage areas and onto transport vehicles is part of the freight handler’s job description.
-This worker is frequently required to use equipment such as dollies, pallet jacks, and even forklifts; using a forklift usually necessitates training, so the forklift handler will be required to attend training courses offered his or her employer.
+This worker is frequently required to use equipment such as dollies, pallet jacks, and even forklifts; using a forklift usually necessitates training, so the forklift handler will be required to attend training courses offered by his or her employer.

 Freight handlers do not require a specific level of education, but they do need to be able to perform basic math and communication tasks.
 Because many companies use computerized tracking devices and scanners, freight handlers may be required to have some basic computer skills.
 Otherwise, the majority of the work will be manual labor and the operation of various machines.
 In some cases, the handler will be required to drive delivery vehicles; in this case, the employee must have a valid driver’s license, and in some cases, a commercial driver’s license (CDL).